‘Out Of Space’ 30th Anniversary!

 Liam to VOX magazine: I told Kool Keith what I wanted to do and he was bang into it.
 I think he probably respects the fact that i sampled ‘Take your brain to another dimension’ in ‘Out Of Space’ all those years ago.
 And he was well paid.
 He got 20 or 30 grand out of it…

-Speaking of ‘Out Of Space’ production, Liam’s use of a Roland U-220 synthesizer here is also a well-known fact.
+When it comes to the production of ‘Out Of Space’, Liam’s use of the Roland U-220 is also well documented.
 “I’ve had that years.
 That’s one of my all-time favourites for strings; the strings on there are The Prodigy trademark!
-If anyone puts a bit of chorus on those strings, you get the sound from ‘Out Of Space’ straight away”, Liam admitted in his talk with Sound On Sound back in 1996.
+If anyone puts a bit of chorus on those strings, you get the sound from ‘Out Of Space’ straight away”, Liam admitted in his interview with Sound On Sound back in 1996.

 Roland U-220 front panel